 The first column is the name of the benchmark, and in parentheses any parameters used in running it.
 The source code to all the benchmarks can be found at https:// github.com/kripken/emscripten/tree/master/tests (each in a separate file with its name, except for 'primes', which is embedded inside runner.py in the function test_primes).
-The second column is the elapsed time (in seconds) when running the compiled code (generated using all Emscripten and LLVM optimizations as well as the Closure Compiler) in the SpiderMonkey JavaScript engine (specifically, the JaegerMonkey branch, checked out April 2nd, 2011, running with -m -n -a).
-The third column is the elapsed time (in seconds) when running the original code compiled with gcc -O3, using GCC 4.4.4.
-The last column is the ratio, that is, how much slower the JavaScript code is when compared to gcc.
-All the tests were run on a Lenovo N500 laptop with an Intel T6400 Core 2 Duo CPU clocked at 1.2GHz, running on Ubuntu 10.10.
+The second column is the elapsed time (in seconds) when running the compiled code (generated using all Emscripten and LLVM optimizations as well as the Closure Compiler) in the SpiderMonkey JavaScript engine (specifically the JaegerMonkey branch, checked out June 15th, 2011).
+The third column is the elapsed time when running the same JavaScript code in the V8 JavaScript engine (checked out Jun 15th, 2011).
+In both the second and third column lower values are better; the best of the two is in bold.
+The fourth column is the elapsed time when running the original code compiled with gcc -O3, using GCC 4.4.4.
+The last column is the ratio, that is, how much slower the JavaScript code (running in the faster of the two engines for that test) is when compared to gcc.
+All the tests were run on a MacBook Pro with an Intel i7 CPU clocked at 2.66GHz, running on Ubuntu 10.04.

-Clearly the results greatly vary by the benchmark, with the generated JavaScript running from 3.06 to 32.66 times slower.
-It appears that code that does simple numerical operations - like the primes test - can run fairly fast, while code that has a lot of memory accesses, for example due to using structures - like the raytrace test - will be much slower.
+Clearly the results greatly vary by the benchmark, with the generated JavaScript running from 2.47 to 8.47 times slower.
+There are also significant differences between the two JavaScript engines, with each better at some of the benchmarks.
+It appears that code that does simple numerical operations - like the primes test - can run fairly fast, while code that has a lot of memory accesses, for example due to using structures - like the raytrace test - will be slower.
 (The main issue with structures is that Emscripten does not 'nativize' them yet, as it does to simple local variables.)